 Damiano Cerrone is a research consultant and an academic specializing in developing analytic frameworks and providing actionable strategies for thought leaders.
 Cerrone works across disciplines to study the relationships between people and the design of their digital and built environments.
 Cerrone has been helping cities, and ministerial offices develop studies and solutions to energize public and private enterprises dealing with the complexity of planning.

-In 2013 I co-founded SPIN Unit, an international urban agency based in Tallinn and Helsinki to mediate urban development processes and provide insights to place makers.
-I’m involved in external collaborations as Principal Researcher at TERREFORM CAUR, as Associate at the Spatial Ethnography Lab and as urban analyst at TalTech.
+Cerrone co-founded SPIN Unit, a research and development team to mediate urban development processes and provide insights for place makers.
+He is involved in external collaborations as Principal Researcher at TERREFORM CAUR and Associate at the Spatial Ethnography Lab.

-I’m also involved with academic institutes.
-I do research at Tampere University since 2016, where I work with epidemiologists to study the relationships between biodiversity loss and public health.
-I was a visiting researcher at Sapienza University and the Nokia Bell Labs.
-I also lecture and teach urban planning courses at different schools of planning and design, among these are the Erasmus University of Rotterdam, Beijing University of Technology, Tampere University, TalTech, University of Alicante, the European University in San Petersburg, CUNY and Aalto University.
+Cerrone has been researching at Tampere University since 2016, where he works with epidemiologists to study the relationships between biodiversity loss and public health.
+He was a visiting researcher at Sapienza University and the Nokia Bell Labs.
+He lectured at different planning and design schools; among these were the Erasmus University of Rotterdam, Beijing University of Technology, Tampere University, TalTech, University of Alicante, and the European University in San Petersburg, CUNY, and Aalto University.